nazimboudeffa/maqnin-os/README.md

 ## List of softwares and packages

 - Update of subfinder
-- Install of httpx
+- Install of HTTPX
 - Clone of XSSStrike
-- TODO wapiti3 maybe with pip install
+- Install Wapiti3